 It’s no secret that I’m a person who loves words.
 A literature student, book nerd, and writer by profession and trade, I live for the well-written word.

 But I’ll let you in on a little secret: I’ve never been much of a poetry person.
-I love a Walt Whitman verse or a Neruda love line as much as the next person, but overall it hasn’t been my forte.
+I love a Walt Whitman verse or a Neruda love line as much as the next person, but overall it hasn’t been my forte as a reader.

-Slowly and surely, and perhaps coinciding with the rise of the “Insta-poet,” words absorbed through an iPhone screen, I found myself drawn to poetry in a very contemporary way.
+Slowly and surely, and perhaps coinciding with the rise of the Instagram poet or “Insta-poet,” whose words are absorbed through an iPhone screen, I found myself drawn to poetry in a very contemporary way.
 Themes of female empowerment, heartbreak, identity, and healing from trauma spoke directly to me.

 I’ve also come to realize that the beauty of poetry, just as with all good writing, is packing a punch — using as few words as possible for maximum emotional effect.
 It’s not just about the meaning of the words.
 It’s the rhythm, the cadence, the musicality…the power.